Distraction display: In birds

 Distraction display has been most extensively studied in birds.
 It has been observed in many species, including passerines and non-passerines, and has been particularly well documented in the Charadriiformes.

-Injury-feigning, including broken-wing and impeded flight displays, is one of the more common forms of distraction.
+Injury-feigning, including broken-wing and impeded flight displays, is one of the more common forms of distraction, simulating a wing injury.
 In broken-wing displays, birds that are at the nest walk away from it with wings quivering so as to appear as an easy target for a predator.
 Such injury-feigning displays are particularly well known in nesting waders and plovers, but also have been documented in other species, including snowy owls, the alpine accentor, and the mourning dove.
 Impeded flight displays additionally may suggest an injured wing, but through an airborne display.

 False brooding is an approach used by plovers.
 The bird moves away from the nest site and crouches on the ground so as to appear to be sitting at a nonexistent nest and allows the predator to approach closely before escaping.
 Another display seen in plovers, as well as some passerine birds, is the rodent run, in which the nesting bird ruffles its back feathers, crouches, and runs away from the predator.
 This display resembles the flight response of a small rodent.

 It has additionally been postulated that threat displays, such as gaping by the Caprimulgidae and wing-extension by the killdeer, and sexual displays, such as courtship dancing by stilts, can become incorporated into distraction displays where the bird is feigning injury.
 In both cases the incorporated components may increase conspicuousness, resulting in a more effective distraction display.